 Knocking

-- Ends the round safely
+- Ends the round when deadwood is 10 or less

-- Scores the deadwood difference
+- Scores the deadwood difference (after layoffs)

 - Carries undercut risk